maoki109/Image_Viewer_Python/README.md

 ## Renumber

-The `renumber.py` file removes image files that begin with `overlay` and adds zero-padding to the numbered part of the filename.
+`renumber.py` is a helper script that removes image files that begin with `overlay` and adds zero-padding to the numbered part of the filename.

 ### Usage